-“Every business is really just a collection of business processes and sub-process that work together to deliver customer value.”
+“Every business is just a collection of business processes and sub-process that work together to deliver customer value.”

 In The WFBP methodology, all business processes deliver value to a requesting entity.
 That value is created through a series of value-added process steps that apply or employ the intellectual and physical assets of the company.